Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Related Work

 Rapidly-exploring random trees (RRT) is traditionally used for path planning~\cite{rrt}.
 An RRT is biased to explore large unexplored regions in the state-space to find a path to the goal location~\cite{rrt}. \edit{By removing the goal configuration in search and simply focusing on expanding, RRT can be utilized to explore large state spaces \emph{without an end goal}}.
 Such exploration helps cover all possible states in the game helping test corner cases that can be reached by a player.
 RRTs have been used to explore Super Mario World~\cite{zhan2018taking} among other games ~\cite{inproceedings}.
 Instead of trying to optimize game score or directly optimizing game state coverage, Zhan et al.~\cite{zhan2018taking} focused on maximizing diversity of game states visited in an analogous way to how some RL intrinsic motivation methods work~\cite{burda2018exploration}~\cite{pathak2017curiosity}.

 Some researchers have looked into using human input as guidance for search or planning algorithms~\cite{caves2010human}~\cite{griner2012human}~\cite{HA-RRT}~\cite{HG-RRT}: HA-RRT and Human-Guided RRT (HG-RRT*), for example, utilize human expert specifications for assisting exploration of a virtual urban environment and motion planning~\cite{HA-RRT}~\cite{HG-RRT}.
 Zhan et al.~\cite{zhan2018taking} find that human play-testers explore rapidly initially but exploration quickly fatigues, and over sufficient amount of time, RRT can overtake humans in number of states explored.
-In this work we aim to combine both these methods via learning heuristics for search algorithms.
-Even though a behavior cloning may not be able to complete an environment by itself, we believe the clone will be able to efficiently support the search process, similar to DeRRT*~\cite{kuo2018deep} and AlphaGo~\cite{alphago}.
+In this work we aim to combine both these methods via learning heuristics for search algorithms. {Chang et al. \cite{chang2019reveal} present a method which uses demonstrated human trajectory states as configuration states in RRT.
+This allows fast exploration from previously visited states.
+Chang et al.~\cite{Chang21Boosting} further extend this approach to a behavior cloning based approach with the agent's global position to explore the state space from generalized policies rather than just configuration states.
+We improve upon this approach by using a first person image based agent state to learn policies that generalize to novel maps.} Even though a behavior cloning may not be able to complete an environment by itself, we believe the clone will be able to efficiently support the search process, similar to DeRRT*~\cite{kuo2018deep} and AlphaGo~\cite{alphago}.
 These previous methods used demonstrations to reduce the effective branching factor for search allowing an agent to find a goal fast.
 We, on the other hand, will use the demonstrations to seed novel RRT trees to search the state space rapidly for bugs, and we are not looking for an individual goal state but to ensure that there are no bugs in any of the states of a game or simulator.